GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 # Executive Summary

 The identity pillar of the Federal Zero Trust Strategy outlines new methods to reduce system vulnerabilities by implementing phishing–resistant authenticators.
 Agencies have implemented the Personal Identity Verification (PIV) credential as the gold standard for credentials.
 Still, a PIV credential and the Public Key Infrastructure (PKI) it relies on comes with procedural and operational challenges that hinder its everyday use, especially for remote and field personnel.
-While agencies must continue to follow the Office of Personnel Management (OPM) credentialing policy, there are modern phishing-resistant options agencies can deploy today to remove password exception policies or passwords entirely.
+This also leaves many applications protected with nothing more than a password or weak, phishable forms of multi-factor authentication (MFA).
+While agencies must continue to follow the Office of Personnel Management (OPM) credentialing policy, there are modern phishing-resistant authentication options agencies can deploy alongside PIV or for personnel who do not qualify for a PIV credential.

 This playbook includes an educational 101 section but also a three-step process to help agencies identify use cases, technical solutions, and an outline of a FIDO2 pilot plan based on experience from the FIDO2 CoA and content developed by the ICAM Subcommittee Phishing-Resistant Authenticator Working Group.
 The three-step pilot process includes the following: